SeanHollen/How-Java-Is-Verbose/README.md

 ```

 The fundamental issue here, I think, is that we are trying to use a class as a structured store of data, much like a JSON object, and therefore we are trying to initialize it with a lot of data.
-What I would do in Typescript is not use a class, but rather, create an interface.
+What I would do in Typescript is not use a class at all, but rather, create an interface.

 ```Typescript
 interface Person {